-Thus, Fig.~\ref{fig:fig3}a is fully consistent with the hysteretic picture posited at the end of Sec.~\ref{sec:results_A} \paragraph{} An independent way of affirming this $\lambda$-dependent coarsening is by traversing the wrinklon line horizontally.
-We do this by fixing the initial wavelength $\lambda_{\rm init}$ and width $w$, and varying the thickness $t$.
-In Fig.~\ref{fig:fig3}b, we plot some representative data points, showing both $\lambda_{\rm init}$ (empty dots) and the final wavelength $\lambda_{\rm final}$ (full dots) for these samples.
+Thus, Fig.~\ref{fig:fig3}a is fully consistent with the hysteretic picture posited at the end of Sec.~\ref{sec:results_A}

+In Fig.~\ref{fig:fig3}b, we present specific examples of this $\lambda$-dependent coarsening.
+Here, we compare the initial ($\lambda_{\rm init}$) and final ($\lambda_{\rm final}$) wavelengths of samples, as we vary their parameters.
+Specifically, for fixed initial wavelength $\lambda_{\rm init}$ (i.e., the ordinate), we change the abscissa by varying the thickness $t$ for samples of fixed width $w$ and contraction $\Delta$, and record the simulation $\lambda_{\rm final}$.
+Fig.~\ref{fig:fig3}b shows some representative data points, showing both $\lambda_{\rm init}$ (empty symbols) and $\lambda_{\rm final}$ (full symbols) for these samples.
 We see that the leftmost (i.e.~thinnest) samples, which start above the wrinklon line, do not coarsen.
 However, as soon as we cross the wrinklon line horizontally (following the dotted grey line), the samples start to coarsen, i.e., they move straight up.
 As expected, the coarsening happens up to or above the wrinklon line, consistent with the discussion in Sec.~\ref{sec:results_A}.